bystrogenomics/bystro/perl/ANNOTATION.md

 #### Variant Representation

 Bystro's variant representation deviates slightly from the standard VCF format.
-Namely, Bystro ensures that the reference base is always a single nuleotide, and does the appropriate normalization/transformation of input variants to ensure this.
+Namely, Bystro ensures that the reference base is always a single nucleotide, and does the appropriate normalization/transformation of input variants to ensure this.
 This variant representation greatly simplifies downstream analysis.

 Compared with the VCF format, Bystro's variant representation has the following differences: